BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time to visit Zion National Park to avoid crowds and experience pleasant weather?
+What's the best time of year to visit Zion National Park to avoid crowds and experience pleasant weather?

 Absolutely!
-The Observation Point Trail via East Mesa Trail is significantly less crowded than the iconic Angels Landing, and offers equally breathtaking views.
-Also, explore the less-visited canyons like Left Fork North Creek for a more intimate experience with nature, but be prepared for a longer, more challenging hike.
+The Observation Point trail via East Mesa Trail is significantly less crowded than the more popular West Rim Trail, offering equally breathtaking views.
+Also, explore the less-visited Pa'rus Trail along the Virgin River for a relaxing, scenic walk or bike ride.

 Ready to Plan Your Trip?